kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 ## Create a virtual environment
 Duration: 00:05:00

-The package manager `conda` makes it easy to manage multiple data environments that can be maintained and run separately without interference from each other (in so called *virtual environments*).
+The package manager `conda` makes it easy to manage multiple "environments" (like the base environment) that can be maintained and run separately without interference from each other (in so called *virtual environments*).

 [Conda environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands
 ) help manage dependencies and isolate projects.
 This is particularly useful when some packages require specific module versions.

 ### Environment for scikit-learn

 In this example we will install the module [scikit-learn](https://scikit-learn.org/stable/) with conda.
-See step "Installation of modules" for more information about this topic.

 - Let's create a new environment for scikit-learn:
   - `conda create -n` creats a new environment